 - Learn ways to cope and to manage stress (such as relaxation training).

-- Become aware of thinking patterns that cause distress and replace them with more balanced and useful ways of thinking.
+- Become aware of thinking patterns that cause distress and negative emotions and replace them with more balanced and useful ways of thinking.

 - Become less sensitive to upsetting triggers.

-Support groups may also help people who have post-traumatic stress symptoms.
-In the group setting, patients can get emotional support, meet others with similar experiences and symptoms, and learn coping and management skills.
+Support groups may also help people who have PTS symptoms.
+In the group setting, patients can get emotional support, learn coping skills, and meet others with similar experiences and symptoms.

-For patients with severe symptoms of post-traumatic stress, medicines may be used.
+For patients with severe symptoms of PTS, medicines may be used.
 For example:

-- Tricyclic and monoamine oxidase inhibitor (MOA) antidepressants are used, especially when post-traumatic stress occurs along with depression.
+- Tricyclic and monoamine oxidase inhibitor (MOA) antidepressants may be used when PTS occurs along with depression.

 - Selective serotonin reuptake inhibitors (SSRIs) such as fluoxetine may reduce the stress that occurs in what is known as the "fight-or-flight syndrome".